-ITP 2.2 will be included on the beta releases of iOS 12.3 and Safari on macOS Mojave 10.14.5, with Apple’s developer documentation stating the update will limit tracking via link decoration techniques, capping client-side cookies to 1 day of storage.
+ITP 2.2 has been included on the beta releases of iOS 12.3 and Safari on macOS Mojave 10.14.5, with Apple’s developer documentation stating the update will limit tracking via link decoration techniques, capping client-side cookies to 1 day of storage.
 This is described as when the following 2 conditions are met:

 - A domain classified with cross-site tracking capabilities was responsible for navigating the user to the current webpage.